warciv/warciv/README.md

 -------------
 Freeciv 3D is the 3D version using the Three.js 3D engine, which requires WebGl 2 or WebGPU support.

-Running Freeciv-web on your computer
+Running Warciv.net on your computer
 ------------------------------------
 The recommended and probably easiest way is to use Docker.
 Freeciv-web can also be run with WSL.
 In some cases it may be easier.